Pavan-1997/AWS_CFT/README.md

 ![image](https://github.com/Pavan-1997/AWS_CFT/assets/32020205/842cdc84-9d04-4534-a934-3c41252cc278)

 12. Now goto Stacks -> Stack details -> Stack actions -> Click on View drift results, which shows again the same page because the bucket has been deleted

+---
+# Creating a S3 Bucket with Versioning using CFT and checking Drifts: